Sachin1817/Online-Medicine-Remainder-Web-application/README.md

    - Enter "Medicine Reminder App"
    - Copy the 16-character password
 4. Use this App Password in your `.env` file
+5. And change the MAIL_ENABLED=False
+   to "True" value

 ### Other Email Providers
 - **Outlook/Hotmail**: `MAIL_SERVER=smtp-mail.outlook.com`, `MAIL_PORT=587`